microsoft/azure-software-radio/gr-azure-software-radio/docs/README.md

 	There are several ways to authenticate to the Azue blob backend, these blocks support authentication using a connection string, a URL with an embedded SAS token, or use credentials supported by the DefaultAzureCredential class.

-	Note, this block will causes quantization error if using with gr_complex since it will convert from float 32 I and Q to the bit_depth I and Q.

 	See the [Blob Examples](../examples/README.md).

 ## IEEE-ISTO Std 4900-2021: Digital IF Interoperability Standard (DIFI)